Statue of John Gorrie

 John Gorrie is a marble sculpture depicting the American inventor and scientist of the same name by C. Adrian Pillars, installed at the United States Capitol in Washington, D.C., as part of the National Statuary Hall Collection.
 The statue was gifted by the U.S. state of Florida in 1914.

+John B. Gorrie (1803–1855) was a Nevis-born American medical doctor and scientist, credited as the inventor of mechanical refrigeration.